th3kave/ecm/README.md

 The motivation being that if a branch fails, it does so in isolation, and when a branch completes successfully, it need not be executed again.

-This has the following advantages:
+This has the following properties:

  * An operation can complete partially, in which case, data modified by completed branches will be in a consistent state
  * Failed branches can be retried in order to *eventually* complete the operation
  * If the operation is still incomplete after retries, knowing which branches completed successfully and which failed could considerably simplify troubleshooting
+ * Development of idempotent receivers is simplified by making branches idempotent in isolation
  * Operations that interact with multiple resource managers can be made transactional on a per branch basis, with each resource manger interaction in a separate branch, coordinated by a resource-local transaction manager
  * Branches can be tested in isolation